sggts04/dTodo/README.md

 # dTodo
 ---

 dTodo is a Decentralized Todos App deployed on the Ropsten Ethereum Testnet.
-You can use it to track your todos while they are being securely stored in a Public Blockchain as transactions on a Smart Contract.
+You can use it to track your todos while they are being securely stored on a Smart Contract through transactions on a Public Blockchain.
 This is my first test project while learning Solidity.

 **If you are new to Blockchain and dApps, scroll down for a guide on how to use this dApp as a beginner.**